bscod27/directed-linchpin-centrality/README.md

 # directed-linchpin-centrality
-This project extends the [linchpin centrality](https://github.com/mnemesure/linchpin_centrality), measure, originally described in [Nemesure et al. 2021](https://appliednetsci.springeropen.com/articles/10.1007/s41109-021-00400-8), by:
+This project extends the [linchpin centrality](https://github.com/mnemesure/linchpin_centrality) measure -- originally described in [Nemesure et al. 2021](https://appliednetsci.springeropen.com/articles/10.1007/s41109-021-00400-8) -- by accounting for:
-  - Accounting for the direction of first- and second-order ties, and
+  - The direction of first- and second-order ties, and
-  - Accounting for the weighting of second-order ties
+  - The weighting of second-order ties

 Such modifications are helpful for capturing the nuances of directed and/or weighted networks that were otherwise unaddressed in the previous iteration.